-Maria Theresa monument (Maria-Theresien-Platz): Although this 19th-century monument is dedicated to Empress Maria Theresa, it includes numerous large reliefs featuring key personalities from her reign.
+Maria Theresa monument (Maria-Theresien-Platz): Although this 19th-century monument is dedicated to Empress Maria Theresa, it has numerous large reliefs featuring key personalities from her reign.
 This includes composers like Mozart and Gluck…and Haydn.

 Ankeruhr (Hoher Markt 10-11): This mechanical clock was a gift to the city from an insurance company.
 A set of 12 historical figures rotate around its front twice a day.
 Most of these figures are Imperial personalities, but one exception is the composer that appears between 12 and 1, his arrival greeted by an excerpt from the oratorio, The Creation.
 No prizes for guessing who that composer is.

-Neue Burg (Heldenplatz): This houses the historical musical instrument collection, which includes a fortepiano allegedly played by both Haydn and Beethoven, as well as a wax head of the master, made during his life.
+Neue Burg (Heldenplatz): This houses the historical musical instrument collection, which includes a fortepiano allegedly played by both Haydn and Beethoven, as well as a wax head of the master made during his lifetime.

 Where did Haydn live?